eedugon/eck-logs-and-metrics/docs/custom_log_formats.md

 ## Calling specific elasticsearch pipelines for specific logs processing

-If your pod is writting logs in plain text you can rely on an [elasticsearch pipeline]() to process and enrich the data before indexing.
+If your pod is writing logs in plain text you can rely on an [elasticsearch pipeline]() to process and enrich the data before indexing.

 #### Hints based autodiscover

 Include the following annotations in the pods:

 ```
-      co.elastic.logs/enabled: false
+      co.elastic.logs/enabled: true
       co.elastic.logs/pipeline: ["custom-text-example"]
 ```